 Areas of poorer quality soils have not been cleared for agriculture and much remains as public land.
-Floristically rich, these localities are prized habitats for native fauna.
+These localities are prime environments for native Flora and Fauna and provide habitat for several endangered species.
 The forests are used for bee-keeping, water-catchment protection, outdoor recreation activities and for flora and fauna conservation.